OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

 ### In a nutshell:

 - Arbitrum Orbit is the **permissionless path** for launching customizable dedicated chains using Arbitrum technology.
-- Orbit Chains can be a <a data-quicklook-from='layer-2-l2'>Layer 2 (L2)</a> chain which settles directly to Ethereum, or a Layer 3 chain which can settle to one of Arbitrum's L2s, such as <a data-quicklook-from='arbitrum-one'>Arbitrum One</a>.
+- Orbit Chains can be a <a data-quicklook-from='layer-2-l2'>Layer 2 (L2)</a> chain which settles directly to Ethereum, or a Layer 3 (L3) chain which can settle to one of Arbitrum's L2s, such as <a data-quicklook-from='arbitrum-one'>Arbitrum One</a>.
   - While L2 Orbit chains can be built today by getting in touch with the Arbitrum Foundation, an emerging structure to make this process permissionless is quickly forming.
-- Configure numerous components of the chain such as transaction fees, throughput, privacy, gas token, governance, precompiles and more — **the possibilities are endless**.
+- Configure numerous components of the chain such as throughput, privacy, gas token, governance, precompiles, data availability layers and more — **the possibilities are endless**.
 - **You own your Orbit chain** and can decentralize its ownership, validation, and other dependencies.
 - Leverage <a data-quicklook-from='arbitrum-nitro'>Arbitrum Nitro</a>, the tech stack powering interactive fraud proofs, advanced compression, [EVM+ compatibility via Stylus](https://docs.arbitrum.io/stylus/stylus-gentle-introduction), and continuous improvements.